Yufei-L/2019-431/CLASSES/CLASS04/README.md

 ## Today's Slides

-- Class 4 slides will be available in [PDF format](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS04/431_class-04-slides_2019.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS04/431_class-04-slides_2019.Rmd) above.
+- Class 4 slides are available in [PDF format](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS04/431_class-04-slides_2019.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS04/431_class-04-slides_2019.Rmd) above.
-    - Again, we'll be doing some live coding in RStudio Cloud.
+    - Again, we'll be doing some "live" coding in RStudio Cloud.
+    - The Day 1 Survey Analysis is available [in R Markdown](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS04/431_class-04_day1_survey_analyses.Rmd) as well as [in PDF format](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS04/431_class-04_day1_survey_analyses.pdf) above, and is also available [as an HTML file on RPubs](http://rpubs.com/TELOVE/day1-survey-431-2019).
+Most of these pieces are also in today's slides.
 - Audio recordings of all Classes are posted to http://bit.ly/431-2019-audio as they become available.
 - To get help from us, [visit TA office hours](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md#ta-office-hours), visit with Dr. Love before or after class, or email `431-help at case dot edu`.